We Have Nothing Against You, But

 I’m trying to find a way to interpret this that doesn’t mean, “Gays are gross and I shouldn’t have to watch them celebrating gayness in my park.”
 What am I missing?

-This is much less complicated than anyone is willing to admit.
-At its heart the debate isn’t about the first Amendment, flag protection, or delicate local politics.
+This is less complicated than anyone is willing to admit.
+At its heart the debate isn’t about the First Amendment, or flag protection.
 If a rainbow flag on public property causes someone distress, it is because he or she fundamentally has a problem with LGBT people, a feeling anyone’s entitled to.
 But any more explaining is merely tap-dancing around this fact.
-Fortunately, the furor in Lafayette has since died down and the city council is dealing with more important things now.
+The furor in Lafayette has since died down and the city council is dealing with more important things now.
 Last I heard, there was an American flag in Girard Park.

 Abby is a civil rights attorney-turned-author.
 Email Abby Dees